 Here are the wires coming out from the fan.

 Here is the first end.
-You can cut here, or cut at the next end so you don't have to do anything with the yellow wire.
+You can cut in this location if you wish, or at the next end so you don't have to do anything with the yellow wire.

-See how the yellow wire stops, but red & black keep going?
+See how the yellow wire stops, but the red & black keep going?

 Here is the tote with the foil bubble wrap insulation duct taped on.

-I put a bead of hot glue between the insulation and the plastic, to keep it secure.
+I put a bead of hot glue between the insulation and the plastic to keep it secure.
+I didn't want it getting caught or torn.

 Now, I cut holes in the back of the tote.
-I used a razor blade, and cut a hole for the head to stick through.
+I used a utility knife and cut a hole for the head to stick through.
 I also removed some of the insulation around it so it wouldn't touch the lightbulb.

 Picture of the socket being hot-glued in.